pypa/packaging.python.org/source/key_projects.rst

 management and deployment of binary extensions.

-Conda does not install packages from PyPI and can install only from the official Continuum repositories, or anaconda.org (a place for user-contributed *conda* packages), or a local (e.g. intranet) package server.
+Conda does not install packages from PyPI and can install only from the official Anaconda repositories, or anaconda.org (a place for user-contributed *conda* packages), or a local (e.g. intranet) package server.
 However, note that pip can be installed into, and work side-by-side with conda for managing distributions from PyPI.